Skip to main content

 This has several downstream effects.
 Cortisol directly suppresses the function of the HPA axis, signaling to the hypothalamus to reduce the production of gonadotropin-releasing hormone (GnRH).
 GnRH is the top-level command for the entire reproductive and vitality system.

 These three factors do not operate in isolation.
 They are deeply interconnected, each amplifying the negative effects of the others.
-The from circadian disruption worsens insulin resistance.
+The poor sleep from circadian disruption worsens insulin resistance.
 The inflammation from metabolic strain increases the brain’s sensitivity to stress.
 The high cortisol from psychological pressure disrupts sleep.

 Together, they create a powerful vortex that pulls the hormonal system away from a state of balance and into a state of chronic dysfunction, manifesting as the very symptoms that can limit your capacity to perform and thrive.